Vancouver Island and Coast Economic Region Workforce Insights

 Key Local Labour Market Insights

-• The local employment rate registered 61.3%.
-It went up by 0.6 percentage points from January and went up by 0.7 percentage points from same month last year.
+• The local employment rate stands at 59.3%.
+It went down by 1.2 percentage points from March and went down by 1.8 percentage points from same month last year.

-• Local unemployment rate registered 5.2%.
-It rose by 0.3 percentage points month-over-month, and rose by 2.3 percentage points year-over-year.
+• Local unemployment rate stands at 4.5%.
+It declined by 0.6 percentage points month-over-month, and went up by 0.5 percentage points year-over-year.

 Employment Trends

-Total employment in February 2026 was 233,380, showing a measured increase of 2,240 from the previous month.
-From February last year, employment levels rose by 3,180, maintaining momentum.
+Total employment in April 2026 was 225,840, showing a modest decrease of 4,600 from the previous month.
+Relative to April last year, employment levels showed a decline of 6,480, showing weakness.

 Scroll down to explore more data